HLM

 An habitation à loyer modéré (HLM, [aʃ ɛl ɛm], lit. 'housing at moderate rent'), is a form of low-income housing in France, Algeria, Senegal, and Quebec.
 It may be public or private, with rent subsidies.

 HLMs constitute 16% of all housing in France.
 There are approximately four million such residences, housing an estimated 10 million people.
 The standard of living in the HLM housing projects is often the lowest in the country.

 72% of French HLMs built before 2001 (and 95% of those built between 2001 and 2011) are small buildings or individual houses.
 The average size of buildings is 20 apartments.
 Construction of HLM is mainly financed by funds collected on Livret A, a type of savings account regulated by the Caisse des dépôts et consignations.
 In 2011, the French people have placed 280 billion euros on this type of savings account.

 History

+In the early 1960s, “bidonvilles” housed most low-income immigrants.
+Bidonvilles were housing developments, commonly referred to as “shanty towns” located in the metropole with little to no running water or utilities.
+The largest bidonvilles were located in Champigny with the majority population being Portuguese immigrants and a similar number in Nanterre with the majority population being Algerian immigrants.
+The Movement for France (MPF), which was a political party, pushed for the betterment of living conditions initially stating that social demands such as the need for shelter were basic and thus universal.
+MPF’s agenda slowly changed from housing being a universal need, to an exclusive right for citizens and the working class.
+The new HLM buildings improved living conditions; however, social commentaries coined the term Sarcellitis which is used to describe living in a depressing environment.
+The dramatic change from living in bidonvilles would overlook the unsightly buildings, but the environmental challenges (via police brutally) would soon follow in the coming years within the newly formed HLM communities.
+The French government hoped that by sheltering low-income populations, it would bring the standard of living up, but it instead stratified a hierarchical system.
+Surveillance of immigrant groups (in HLMs) were issued by government officials to procure cultural information on immigrant communities so as to better acclimate them into French society.
+This racially motivated approach was perpetuated by the Fifth Republic officials because they believed the immigrant communities were incapable of living in France.
+The lack of assimilation was a result of inequality and discrimination thus keeping immigrants in the HLM suburbs.